htwangtw/nixtract/README.md

 | 50  | -20 | -42 |
 | -38 | -27 | 69  |

-`niimasker` will place a sphere centered around each coordinate, and extract the mean signal of each sphere.
+`nixtract` will place a sphere centered around each coordinate, and extract the mean signal of each sphere.
 The radius of the spheres (in mm) is set using `radius` (`--radius`).
 If no radius is set, then only the signal from the coordinate voxel is extracted.
-By default, `niimasker` will raise an error if any of the spheres are overlapping, but you can allow the spheres to overlap by setting `allow_overlap: true` (or using `--allow_overlap`).
+By default, `nixtract` will raise an error if any of the spheres are overlapping, but you can allow the spheres to overlap by setting `allow_overlap: true` (or using `--allow_overlap`).
 An example configuration file is shown below:

 ```JSON
 {